Understanding the Astrological Chart Wheel

 How to Read the Houses in a Chart Wheel

-The following tutorial can help you understand how to understand the houses of an astrology chart wheel by looking at the chart wheel itself.
+The following tutorial can help demonstrate how to understand the houses of an astrology chart wheel by looking at the chart wheel itself.
 This mostly applies to uneven house systems, such as Placidus, Koch, Regiomontanus, Campanus, and more.

 I am assuming that you know how to read the sign and planetary symbols for this tutorial.
 If you don’t, then please refer to the symbols here: Astrology Symbols: Signs and Astrology Symbols & Glyphs.
 You might also benefit from learning about the polarities or opposite signs here: Polarities: Opposite Signs and Houses.